 Read on for spoilers:

-Later, he’s called to the scene of a dead cow.
+Later, Lambert is called to the scene of a dead cow.
 From the tracks, he determines the cow was killed by a female mountain lion and her two cubs.
 He sets out to track her to her lair when he comes across the body of a young Native American woman, who froze to death in the middle of nowhere.

 He abandons his search for the mountain lion to help Banner’s murder investigation.
 When he stumbles across the lion’s lair later on, he’s distracted by his colleague in need, and leaves them be.
 He has worse predators to hunt.